-NOTE: In Yr7 Boys and Yr8/9 Girls, to assist umpires in their decision making:
+NOTE: In Yr8 and Yr9 Boys and Yr10/11/12 Girls competitions, to assist umpires in their decision making:

-- Any batter making a genuine attempt to play forward on a synthetic pitch should not be given out LBW (ball likely to be going over the stumps) - Any player making a genuine attempt to play forward AND a genuine attempt to play the ball should not be given out LBW. - (d) Run outs by the bowler of the non-striker before delivering the ball. - (i) Each individual non-striker must be warned twice before being given out run out should the occurrence happen a third time. - (ii) The umpire alone shall decide if a warning is appropriate, required and issued.
-The umpire shall confirm with each batter, the fielding team captain and batting team's coach when each warning has been issued. - NOTE: Just because a bowler halts their bowling action prior to delivering the ball, does not automatically mean the batter will receive a warning.
+- Any batter making a genuine attempt to play forward on a synthetic pitch should not be given out LBW (ball likely to be going over the stumps) - Any player making a genuine attempt to play forward AND a genuine attempt to play the ball should not be given out LBW. - (b) Run outs by the bowler of the non-striker before delivering the ball. - (i) Each individual non-striker must be warned once before being given out run out should the occurrence happen a second time. - (ii) The umpire alone shall decide if a warning is appropriate, required and issued.
+The umpire shall confirm with each batter, the fielding team captain and batting team's coach when each warning has been issued.

+NOTE: If a bowler halts their bowling action prior to delivering the ball, the batter does not automatically receive a warning.
 The umpire shall decide if a warning is required.